oscartq/moire_band_structure/README.md

-# Twisted Bilayer 2D Materials: Band Structure Calculations
+# Twisted bilayer 2D materials: Band structure calculations

 Implementation of continuum models for calculating the electronic band structures of Twisted Bilayer Graphene (TBG) and Transition Metal Dichalcogenide (TMD) heterostructures.
 This code reproduces the results presented in Ref.
 [1] for TBG and Ref.
 [2] for TMD, and can be adapted or extended for related studies.

 ## Repository Structure

 ```
 twisted-bilayer-materials/
-├── TBG_bands.py              # TBG model
+├── TBG_bands.py              # Code for TBG bands
-├── TMD_bands.py              # TMD model
+├── TMD_bands.py              # Code for TMD bands
 ├── band_structure_demo.ipynb # Interactive demonstration notebook
 └── README.md                 # This file
 ```